The Doors: Other Voices and Full Circle (July 1971 – January 1973)

 L.A.
 Woman's follow up album, Other Voices, was being planned while Morrison was in Paris.
 The band assumed he would return to help them finish the album.
-After Morrison died, the surviving members considered replacing him with several new people, such as Paul McCartney on bass, and Iggy Pop on vocals.
+After Morrison died, the surviving members considered replacing him with several new people, such as Iggy Pop on vocals.
 But after neither of these worked out, Krieger and Manzarek took over lead vocal duties themselves.
 Other Voices was finally completed in August 1971, and released in October 1971.
 The record featured the single "Tightrope Ride", which received some radio airplay.
 The trio began performing again with additional supporting members on November 12, 1971, at Pershing Municipal Auditorium in Lincoln, Nebraska, followed by shows at Carnegie Hall on November 23, and the Hollywood Palladium on November 26.

 The recordings for Full Circle took place a year after Other Voices during the spring of 1972, and the album was released in August 1972.
 For the tours during this period, the Doors enlisted Jack Conrad on bass (who had played on several tracks on both Other Voices and Full Circle) as well as Bobby Ray Henson on rhythm guitar.
 They began a European tour covering France, Germany, the Netherlands, and the United Kingdom, including an appearance on the German show Beat-Club.
 Like Other Voices, Full Circle did not perform as well commercially as their previous albums.
 While Full Circle was notable for adding elements of funk and jazz to the usual Doors sound, the band struggled with Manzarek and Krieger leading (neither of the post-Morrison albums had reached the Top 10 while all six of their albums with Morrison had).
-Once their contract with Elektra had lapsed the Doors disbanded in 1973.
+Once their contract with Elektra had lapsed, the Doors disbanded in 1973.